jjthomas/rule_engine/README.md

 first bucket had an average metric value of 2.0, which was 5.5 standard deviations above the mean.
 There were 101 such rows.
 There is a similar story for the second bucket.

-Instead of having a range, categorical variables will simply have the indicator "cat" next to them in the 1D stats section.
+Instead of having a range, categorical variables will simply have "cat" next to them in the 1D stats section.
 Their actual values will be used instead of bucket indices.